UP Monroc Spur

 Index For This Page

-This page was last updated on June 27, 2022.
+This page was last updated on May 8, 2024.

 (Return to UP In Utah Index Page)

-Newspaper research suggests that the first quarry along the east side of Salt Lake City's Beck Street was Utah Sand & Gravel Products ("Established in 1920") at 1605 North, which opened it quarry in 1929-1930.
-By 1940 the company was also offering concrete under the name of Ready Mix Concrete company.
+By 1940 the Utah Sand & Gravel company was also offering concrete under the name of Ready Mix Concrete company.
 By 1966 the company had four other locations in the Salt Lake valley, including Kearns, South Salt Lake, Cottonwood Heights and Magna.

-Aerial photographs from 1937 show the spur in place.
-The spur crossed the Bamberger minaline on a 90-degree crossing, with a connection between the Bamberger and the UP spur along the north side of this crossing.
+Aerial photographs from 1937 show the railroad spur in place.
+The spur crossed the Bamberger mainline on a 90-degree crossing, with a connection between the Bamberger and the UP spur along the north side of this crossing.
 This connection allowed the Bamberger to serve and interchange rail cars loaded with sand and gravel, and rock.

 ###